Potatoes au Gratin (Potatoes Dauphinoise)

 - A traditional and classic French dish that will become your the favorite holiday side dish.

-Ingredients for Gluten-Free au Gratin Potatoes
+Best au Gratin Potatoes Ingredients

-- Heavy Cream | Use the real, good stuff here, it’s the holidays and they deserve all the richness heavy cream brings.
+- Heavy Cream | Use the real heavy cream, it’s the holidays, and they deserve all the richness heavy cream brings.

 - Whole Milk | The same goes for the milk, but if all you have is a lower fat percentage, then by all means use it!
 It just won’t be quite as creamy, thick and rich.

 - Herbs | We will infuse the milk and cream with fresh herbs, garlic cloves, rosemary and thyme are the best.
-Fresh is best, but I have used 1 teaspoon of each in dried form in a pinch)
+Fresh is best, but I have used 1 teaspoon of each herb in dried form in a pinch.

 - Russet Potatoes | I think russets work and hold up the best, but I have also used Yukon gold, peel these potatoes unless you want a really rustic look.

-- Gruyere Cheese | Use a quality gruyere cheese and grate it yourself, to avoid having the extra caking agents that are often in pre-grated cheeses.
+- Gruyere Cheese | Use a quality gruyere cheese and grate it yourself, to avoid having the extra caking agents often in pre-grated cheeses.

 - Butter | Just a touch, to finish off the dish.